jd12/web-creators-day3/warmupActivity/README.md

 2. Add the following style definitions to the css file:

-[Here](https://www.w3schools.com/css/css_syntax.asp) goes insturctions on how to put the styles in
+[Here](https://www.w3schools.com/css/css_syntax.asp) goes instructions on how to put the styles in
 <pre>
 body
 background color #FFFFFF